 FrootVPN promises to keep you anonymous online with a fast a connection so you can enjoy browsing anytime you like!

 But does it really live up to its promises?
-Let’s find out.
+Let’s find out in this review.

 Torrenting Policy: When life gives you lemons, make lemonade!